nanoapple/cgt-tiered-discount-model/README.md

-# CGT Tier Calibration (Banded Taper) / CGT Tiered Discount Model
+# CGT Tiered Discount Model

 This repository contains a reproducible modelling pipeline for exploring a potential reform to Australia’s Capital Gains Tax (CGT) discount.
 In Australia, CGT is paid on capital gains realised when certain assets are sold (for example, shares or investment property), and the CGT “discount” refers to the long-standing rule that allows eligible individuals to include only part of a capital gain in taxable income after meeting specific conditions (such as holding the asset for a minimum period).